YkslB/Day3_practice/README.md

 # Day3_practice
 ## It's a day 3 practice

-we will practice the following
+Ollo, Zira, Sindo and Yüksel will practice the following
 * creates new public repo on github with README.md, .gitignore, and Licence (MIT): Done
 *  Invites partner as collaborator: done
 *   Clone it to your machine: I did already